Computation of Optical Refractive Index Structure Parameter from its Statistical Definition Using Radiosonde Data: Introduction

 For microwave scintillation, \cite{vasseur1999prediction} presents a probabilistic model of $C_n^2$ deduced from radiosondes that does not rely on empirical relationships derived from particular experiments.
 In \cite{vanhoenacker2017measurement}, a $C_n^2$ approach relying on its statistical definition is introduced to compute complementary cumulative distribution functions (CCDF) of microwave scintillation.
 This statistical definition approach is further extended in this work and applied to optical scintillation.

-In optics, one can use radiosonde measurements to parameterize empirical models, such as the Dewan model \cite{dewan1993model} or the Trinquet-Vernin model \cite{trinquet2007statistical}.
-Equivalently, theoretical expressions of $C_n^2$ can be computed from radiosonde measurements, namely involving the computation of vertical gradients based on the Tatarskii model of $C_n^2$ \cite{tatarskii1971effects}.
+In optics, one can use radiosonde measurements to parameterize $C_n^2$ models, such as the Dewan model \cite{dewan1993model} or the Trinquet-Vernin model \cite{trinquet2007statistical}.
+Equivalently, analytical expressions of $C_n^2$ can be used with meteorological quantities coming from radiosonde measurements.
+Usually, such expressions involve the computation of vertical gradients based on the Tatarskii model of $C_n^2$ \cite{tatarskii1971effects}.
 Even though this approach has a theoretical basis, models of the refractive index gradient $M$ and the outer scale of turbulence $L_0$ must still be chosen, as for example in \cite{abahamid2004optical,montoya2017modeling}.
-This is also the approach followed in \cite{bi2020estimating,belu2012comparison}, where $C_n^2$ profiles obtained (using meteorological data from radiosonde measurements) are then compared to $C_n^2$ measurements (from thermosondes).
+This is also the approach followed in \cite{bi2020estimating,belu2012comparison}, where $C_n^2$ profiles computed with meteorological data from radiosonde measurements are then compared to $C_n^2$ measurements coming from thermosondes.
 A similar model is used in \cite{qing2020mesoscale} but using meteorological quantities coming from NWP simulations instead of radiosonde measurements.

-However, in previous cases, the use of vertical gradients can enhance the noise coming from the radiosonde data due to the derivations \cite{martini2017derivation,vanhoenacker2009scintillation}.
+Alternative expressions using the Thorpes or the Ellison scales instead of the outer scale $L_0$ are also possible, as applied in \cite{gavrilov2005turbulence,basu2015simple}, and \cite{wu2020simple}.